dyne/dyne.github.io/src/pages/privacy.md

 #### We collect Device Information using the following technologies:

-– “Cookies” are data files that are placed on your device or computer and often include an anonymous unique identifier.
+- *Cookies* are data files that are placed on your device or computer and often include an anonymous unique identifier.
 For more information about cookies, and how to disable cookies, visit http://www.allaboutcookies.org.

-– “Log files” track actions occurring on the Site, and collect data including your IP address, browser type, Internet service provider, referring/exit pages, and date/time stamps.
+- *Log files* track actions occurring on the Site, and collect data including your IP address, browser type, Internet service provider, referring/exit pages, and date/time stamps.

 ### HOW DO WE USE YOUR PERSONAL INFORMATION?